linux-system-roles/logging/design_docs/rsyslog_ovirt_support.md

 ### Cleaning up

-- The variable rsyslog_default and roles/rsyslog/template/etc/rsyslog.conf.j2 are going to be eliminated.
+- The variable rsyslog_default and roles/rsyslog/template/etc/rsyslog.conf.j2 are eliminated.
 - 40-send-targets-only.conf is no longer generated.